Tips For A Successful Speed Dating Experience

 Medically Reviewed By: Rashonda Douthit , LCSW

 Most people desire to have a partner to share their life with.
 However, it is not always easy to find the right person for you.
-Thankfully, technology has made it somewhat easier to connect with people, by using websites such as Match or eHarmony.
+Thankfully, technology has made it somewhat easier to connect with people by using Match or eHarmony.

 While some people find success with these dating websites, others prefer to meet their potential partners in person.
 If you fall into the latter category but have yet to meet that special person, you may consider speed dating.